bitnami-labs/sealed-secrets/README.md

 ### How to use one controller for a subset of namespaces

-In case you are using a multi tenant kubernetes cluster (shared cluster), and you're lacking clusterwide permissions to run a controller, but you want to use one controller for more than one namespace, you can provide all additional namespaces with the command line flags "all-namespaces=false" and "add-namespaces=<namespace1>,<namespace2>,<...>".
+If you want to use one controller for more than one namespace, but not all namespaces, you can provide additional namespaces using the command line flag `--additional-namespaces=<namespace1>,<namespace2>,<...>`.
 Make sure you provide appropriate roles and rolebindings in the target namespaces, so the controller can manage the secrets in there.

 ## Community